Kris-B/nanoPhotosProvider/README.md

 ### :warning: limitations
 - The nanoGALLERY option `locationHash` should not be enabled if albums have more than 2 levels.
-- Empty directories are not supported.
+- multiple thumbnail resolutions are not supported.

 ### :copyright: License
 nanoPhotosProvider is licensed under [CC BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/).